kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 Note that, because we are always estimating our mutual information as the mutual information of a distribution, instead of estimating the three differential entropies separately as in the case of :math:`m`-spacing, our estimated mutual information can never be negative.
 This approach is also very efficient given that it depends on data solely through :math:`\hat{\alpha}` and, as such, is amenable to caching.
 The foregoing feature also makes this approach great for privacy.

-Applying the above to the estimation the mutual information :math:`I(y; x)` between continuous inputs and a continuous label, as discussed on the previous page, this mutual information is also equal to the mutual information between the respective copula-uniform dual representations :math:`I(u_y, u_x)`.
+Applying the above to the estimation of the mutual information :math:`I(y; x)` between continuous inputs and a continuous label, as discussed on the previous page, this mutual information is also equal to the mutual information between the respective copula-uniform dual representations :math:`I(u_y, u_x)`.
 Thus, we can apply the maximum entropy principle in the primal space (i.e.  :math:`(a, b) = (y, x)`) or in the dual space (i.e. :math:`(a, b) = (u_y, u_x)`).
 Both approaches are implemented in the :code:`kxy` package.
 We discuss maximum entropy inference in each space below, and then draw the link between the two.

 3 - Primal Estimation of Multivariate Copula Entropy